UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

    - You can remove the environment and create a new one, if not needed or with errors.
    - Good for reproducibility!

-- Isolated environments lets you create separate workspaces for different versions of Python and/or different versions of packages.
+- Isolated environments let you create separate workspaces for different versions of Python and/or different versions of packages.
 - You can activate and deactivate them one at a time, and work as if the other workspace does not exist.

 **The tools**